SC-Networks/evalanche-soap-api-connector/docs/user.md

 ##### USER

-Retrieve an user by its name;
+Retrieve a user by its name;

 ```